dgwartney/pandoc-book-template/contents/hr-agent/user-properties.md

 ~![New user property dialog](contents/hr-agent/images/user-property-new-dialog.png)

-- Click on the _Create_ button to create the new user property
+- Click on the _Create_ button in the dialog to add the new user property

-### Exercise: Adding additional User Properties

-Add two additional properties using the method provided in the previous lesson with the values here:

-- _Name_ is `Title`, _Key_ is `title`

-With our user properties defined continue the next step.
+With our user property defined continue to the next lesson.